salveketan/salveketan/README.md

 - 👯 I’m looking to collaborate for `dev Projects`

-- 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:
+- 👨‍💻 Life Hack: Learn new tech :fire: and share what i have learned :tada:

 - ⚡ Fun fact: I waste most of my time debugging my code.